yshrsmz/BuildKonfig/README.md

 </details>

+- `packageName`
-- `packageName` Set the package name where BuildKonfig is being placed. **Required**.
+  - Sets the package name where BuildKonfig is being placed. **Required**.
+- `objectName`
-- `objectName` Set the name of the generated object.
+  - Sets the name of the generated object.
 Defaults to `BuildKonfig`.
+- `exposeObjectWithName`
-- `exposeObjectWithName` Set the name of the generated object, and make it public.
+  - Sets the name of the generated object, and make it public.
+- `defaultConfigs`
-- `defaultConfigs` Set values which you want to have in common. **Required**.
+  - Sets values which you want to have in common. **Required**.
+- `targetConfigs`
-- `targetConfigs` Set target specific values as closure.
+  - Sets target specific values as closure.
 You can overwrite values specified in `defaultConfigs`.
-- `buildConfigField(String type, String name, String value)` Add new value or overwrite existing one.
+- `buildConfigField(type: String, name: String, value: String)`
-- `buildConfigNullableField((String type, String name, String value)` Add new nullable value or overwrite existing one.
+  - Adds new value or overwrite existing one.
+- `buildConfigField(type: String, name: String, value: String, nullable: Boolean = false, const: Boolean = false)`
+  - In addition to above method, this can configure `nullable` and `const` declarations.

 Above configuration will generate following codes.